MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-evat-statement-dk.md

 # Submit VAT returns electronically

 In the Danish localization, Microsoft Dynamics 365 Business Central supports using the Danish Tax Agency's VAT API to report value-added tax (VAT) returns.

+> [!IMPORTANT]
+> This feature allows to report **_draft VAT Return version_** to skat.dk website from Business Central.
+You will still need to manually login into your account on the tax authorities site, review the draft and submit it finally.
+Reporting such draft needs to be set up first in the tax authorities account.
+(See “Onboarding legal entities” on skat.dk)

+> [!NOTE]
+> Before start, ensure the **VAT Return E-Submission** app is installed and enabled.

 To generate a VAT return and send it directly to the Danish Tax Agency's VAT API, complete the following setup: